isomerpages/moe-clementipri/_our-curriculum/English.md

 dressed up as a character from a book they have read and loved.</p>
 <p>Through Books Alive, we aim to nurture confident, empathetic communicators
 who can share their ideas and passions with others.
-By providing a supportive platform for our students to shine, we empower them to become confident individuals who can make a positive impact in the world.
+By providing a supportive platform for our pupils to shine, we empower them to become confident individuals who can make a positive impact in the world.
 So, let the stories come alive and the magic begin!</p>